 Along a Shadowed Shore (ongoing)

-In response to these unprecedented levels of sargassum, I create photograms at the edge of the sea, imprinting a microcosm of the ocean onto light-sensitive paper.
+Seeing an increase in sargassum piled on the beach near my home prompted the work.
+While essential to marine ecosystems offshore, in excess it can smother seagrass and coral reefs, release harmful gases as it decomposes onshore, and obstruct sea turtle hatchlings from reaching the ocean.
+In recent years, these blooms have become a visible barometer of planetary change.
+In response, I create photograms at the water's edge, allowing traces of the ocean to register directly onto light-sensitive paper.
 I then make a tea from washed ashore seaweed to develop the images and use saltwater to stabilize them.
-This process led me to bring the seaweed into the darkroom, where I magnify fragments to photographically record their intricate structures and gas-filled berries.
+(Nocturnal Tracing).
+This process led me to bring the seaweed into the darkroom, where I magnify fragments to reveal its intricate structures and gas-filled berries (Sargassum).